webpack/webpack.js.org/content/concepts/output.md

   - rouzbeh84
 ---

-Options affecting the output of the compilation. `output` options tell webpack how to write the compiled files to disk.
+Configuring the `output` configuration options tell webpack how to write the compiled files to disk.
 Note that, while there can be multiple `entry` points, only one `output` configuration is specified.

 ## Usage